chill-c0der2/geekstall/README.md

 [+] sudo bash install.sh

+to update this script cd into geekstall then put git pull

 If it does not display anything or no menu after installing something just press Enter
 ![Image 1](geekstall.png)